JishnuS420/CSP-tri1/_posts/2022-11-15-Video-Tech-Talk copy.md

 - energy saving and efficient for computers and technology
 - to represent letters, use a number to represent each letter
 - The last bit represents if a number is odd or even
+# Mortensen Lecture
+- Front matter is an example of the Metadata
+    - Data about the data
+-